Questions related to making a booking with Unite Students

 All Unite Students tenants need a guarantor.
 However, your guarantor does not need to be based in the UK.
-They should however understand their liability and agree to this responsibility.
+They will need to understand their liability and agree to this responsibility.

-I’m a mature student, I will guarantee myself/I am paying my rent in full, do I still need a guarantor?
+I’m a mature student and paying my rent in full, do I still need a guarantor?